AlessandroCarboni777/AlessandroCarboni777.github.io/Homework 4.md

 ![[Pasted image 20241029190939.png|700]]
 ![[Pasted image 20241029190920.png|700]]

 As we can see, the variance in the second case is smaller than the variance in the first graph.
-This is due to the scaling effect predicted by the Donsker's distribution.
+This is due to the scaling effect predicted by the Donsker distribution.